Nursing Home Neglect

 EXAMPLES OF NURSING HOME ABUSE

 A nursing home resident can suffer both physically and emotionally, regardless of which kind of poor treatment or neglect that he or she is being subjected to.
-These types of abuse are generally classified into three separate groups:
+These types of abuse are typically classified into three separate groups:

 Some signs of physical abuse can include: